-An audio cord with two jacks on each end, or
+An audio cord with a single jack on each end, or

-A three-way cord that has both audio and video jacks
+A two-way cord that has both audio and video jacks

-Study the back of VCR2 (VT-F482A) to find the two color-coded jacks that are labeled IN.
-The yellow jack is for video, red and white are for audio.
+Study the back of VCR2 (VT-M284A) to find the two color-coded jacks that are labeled IN.
+The yellow jack is for video, white is for audio.
 Locate similar jacks on VCR1.
 Then, with the power off.